 Looking back on my career as a writer, I realize that I’ve actually had three careers.
 As a young man, I wrote juvenile and young adult novels that were light, entertaining, and fun.
 I wrote seven of them—comedies, mysteries, sports stories, science fiction—and enjoyed every one.
 I especially liked dreaming up unusual, eccentric characters, such as Splat, a wisecracking tuba player who loves Mahler and solves mysteries in a youth orchestra; and Sammy Carducci, an eleven-year-old kid who wears a suit, tie, and sneakers and thinks he’s an authority on women.

 After writing books for a while, I found myself growing restless.
 I wanted to try something different, and I found it in the theater.
 For years I wrote plays, most of them for adults.
 In the process I learned that humor could be serious and that I had important things I wanted to say.
 I wrote about major league umpires and integrity; about a child actor, childlike parents, and home; about Shakers, artists, and trumpet players.
 I collaborated on a musical theater piece and two children’s operas, including How the Trumpet Got Its Toot, premiered by the Utah Opera.

 In addition to writing, I edit books and produce audio and video programs.
 I started out in educational publishing, joined Walt Disney Records as director of product development, and ended up in my current position, senior editor at the United Methodist Publishing House.

-After spending most of my life in Los Angeles, I moved to Nashville, where I live happily with my wife Yvonne Martin Kidd and my daughter Maggie.
+After spending my early life in Los Angeles, I moved to Nashville, where I live happily with my wife Yvonne Martin Kidd and my daughter Maggie.